 How many feet tall are you?

 Cut out the foot shape.

 Lie down and ask another person to see how many of your own feet tall you are.

 The results were interesting.
-For myself, my husband and the children we were all between 6 and 6.5 of our own feet tall.
+Me, my husband and the children were all between 6 and 6.5 of our own feet tall.

 How many of your feet tall are you?

 Can you make a table to show the results?

 Using our results above, can you predict how many feet tall you will be?

 More preschool science experiments